Worldline’s Italian deal heats up payments M&A

-MILAN, July 1 (Reuters Breakingviews) - French payments elephant Worldline (WLN.PA) is crossing the Alps.
-The $26 billion group is purchasing 80% of the merchant business of BNP Paribas’ (BNPP.PA) Italian unit BNL, valued at 220 million euros including debt.
-That’s 22 times the target’s expected EBITDA of nearly 10 million euros this year, higher than Worldline’s own 18 times multiple, but broadly in line with that of Italian market leader Nexi (NEXII.MI).
+MILAN (Reuters Breakingviews) - French payments elephant Worldline is crossing the Alps.
+The $26 billion group is purchasing here 80% of the merchant business of BNP Paribas’ Italian unit BNL, valued at 220 million euros including debt.
+That’s 22 times the target’s expected EBITDA of nearly 10 million euros this year, higher than Worldline’s own 18 times multiple, but broadly in line with that of Italian market leader Nexi.
 And, after factoring in just half of expected cost and revenue savings of 15 million euros, the metric falls to a more reasonable 15 times, the company reckons.

 Capital Calls - More concise insights on global finance: